ACCarnall/bagpipes/docs/index.rst

 See the `installation <installation.html>`_ page for information on how to download the latest Bagpipes distribution.

-Bagpipes is developed at GitHub at `github.com/ACCarnall/bagpipes <https://github.com/ACCarnall/bagpipes>`_.
+Bagpipes is developed at GitHub, view the source `here <https://github.com/ACCarnall/bagpipes>`_.

 Getting started
 ---------------

 The best place to get started with the code is by looking at the `iPython notebook examples <https://github.com/ACCarnall/bagpipes/tree/master/examples>`_.
+It's a good idea to tackle them in order as the later examples build on the earlier ones.

 Acknowledgements